 Trail Leading to Arch Rock is Closed

-New hazardous conditions on Arch Rock were reported to the park on Thursday, March 19, 2015.
-Fissures along the top of Arch Rock had weakened the cliff.
+For your own safety, and to prevent the trampling of vegetation, please remain on park-maintained trails.
 Bluffs along the California coast are inherently unstable.
 They are prone to crumbling and sliding.
-It is very dangerous to climb or walk along the edge of cliffs.
-Be aware of falling rocks if walking near the base of a rock face.
+It is very dangerous to sit, rest, climb, or walk along the edge of cliffs.
+Be aware of falling rocks if sitting or walking near the base of a rock face. more...

 You can help park staff better protect park visitors by contacting the Bear Valley Visitor Center at 415-464-5100 x2 x5 or by sending us an email if you find anything that looks hazardous in the park.

 Completed significant trailwork

 Bear Valley Trail: